digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 - ``Unit`` and ``Empty``: Represented as empty records.
 - ``Optional``: represented as `object <https://json-schema.org/understanding-json-schema/reference/object.html>`__.
 It is a variant with two possible constructors: ``None`` and ``Some``.

-User-defined types
+User-Defined Types
 ------------------

 - ``Record``: represented as `object <https://json-schema.org/understanding-json-schema/reference/object.html>`__, where each create parameter's name is a key, and the parameter's value is the JSON-encoded value.
 - ``Variant``: represented as `object <https://json-schema.org/understanding-json-schema/reference/object.html>`__, using the ``{constructor: body}`` format, such as ``{"Left": true}``.

-Display of metadata-inferred database schema
+Display of Metadata-Inferred Database Schema
 ============================================

 PQS analyzes package metadata as part of its operation and displays the required schema.
 For example, running